Consequences of Nazism: Yugoslavia

-Britain and France, two of the victors, were exhausted and bankrupted by the war, and Britain lost its superpower status.
-With Germany and Japan in ruins as well, the world was left with two dominant powers, the United States and the Soviet Union.
-Economic and political reality in Western Europe would soon force the dismantling of the European colonial empires, especially in Africa and Asia.

-One of the most important political consequences of the Nazi experience in Western Europe was the establishment of new political alliances which eventually became the European Union and an international military alliance of European countries known as NATO to counterbalance the Soviets' Warsaw Pact and until communist rule in Eastern Europe ended in the late 1980s.

-The Communists emerged from the war sharing the vast prestige of the victorious Soviet armed forces, and for a while it looked as though they might take power in France, Italy and Greece.
-The West quickly acted to prevent this from happening, hence the Cold War.

 Greece

 In Greece, the German occupation (April 1941 – October 1944) destroyed the economy through war reparations, plundering of the country's resources and hyper-inflation.
 In addition, the Germans left most of the country's infrastructure in ruins as they withdrew in 1944.
 As a result of an Allied blockade and German indifference to local needs, the first winter of the occupation was marked by widespread famine in the main urban centres, with as many as 300,000 civilians dead from starvation.
 Although these levels of starvation were not repeated in the following years, malnourishment was common throughout the occupation.
 In addition, thousands more were executed by German forces as reprisals for partisan activities.
 As part of the Holocaust, Greece's Jewish community was almost wiped out, especially the large Sephardi community of Thessaloniki, which had earned the city the sobriquet "Mother of Israel" and had first settled there in the early 16th century at the invitation of the then-ruling Ottoman Empire.
 In total, at least 81% (ca. 60,000) of Greece's total pre-war Jewish population was murdered.

 The bitterest and longest-lasting legacy of the German occupation was the social upheaval it wrought.
 The old political elites were sidelined, and the Resistance against the Axis brought to the fore the leftist National Liberation Front (EAM), arguably the country's first true mass-movement, where the Communists played a central role.
 In an effort to oppose its growing influence, the Germans encouraged the pre-war conservative establishment to confront it, and allowed the creation of armed units.
 As elsewhere in Eastern Europe, in the last year of the occupation, conditions in Greece often approximated a civil war between EAM and other powers.
 The rift would become permanent in December 1944, when EAM and the British-backed government clashed in Athens, and again in a fully fledged civil war from 1946 to 1949.